christian-vorhemus/autcar/src/README.md

 ```
 python3 install.py
 ```
 Installation can take up to 1 hour on a Raspberry Pi 3.
-A restart is required after the installation and will be perfordmed automatically.
+A restart is required after the installation and will be performed automatically.
 If you want to prevent that, use the --prevent-reboot flag

 ```
 python3 install.py --prevent-reboot